LucaAhumada/broken-link-checker/README.md

 ## Usage

-1. Configure your settings in `src/config/config.js`
+1. Configure your settings in `src/config/config.json`:

+   - Set your target website URL in `startUrl`
+   - Adjust crawling parameters like `maxDepth`, `timeout`, etc.
+   - Configure report output location in `outputFile`

 2. Run the crawler: